For The Modern Journalist & Investigative Reporter

 Your bio blurb is not an afterthought—it's metadata for your authority, and right now it's probably working against you.
 'Jane is a writer based in Brooklyn' tells Google nothing.
 We rebuild bios as credential-dense expertise signals that align with exactly what Quality Raters are trained to evaluate.

-What The Modern Journalist & Investigative Reporters Achieve
+What The Modern Journalist & Investigative Reporters achieve

 The transformation from unrecognized text string to verified entity in Google's database.
 This is the digital equivalent of your press credentials.